 (1) CBCU--The Centralized Background Check Unit is a subdivision of Licensing that conducts background checks and risk evaluations.

-(2) Central Registry--A DFPS database of persons who have been found by Licensing or an investigations division within DFPS to have abused or neglected a child.
+(2) Central Registry--A Texas Department of Family and Protective Services (DFPS) database of persons who have been found by Licensing or an investigations division within DFPS to have abused or neglected a child.

 (3) Client in care--A child, young adult, or adult in the care of your operation, including foster children or young adults for whom your operation is receiving foster care payments, adults in care through the Health and Human Services System, court-ordered placements, and kinship care.
 A biological or adopted child is not a client in care.